purpleidea/purpleidea.com/content/blog/2024/11/22/functions-in-mgmt.md

 [_Mgmt_](https://github.com/purpleidea/mgmt/) has different kinds of functions in its `mcl` language.
-The built-in functions can be present in the global scope or provided by one of the [core](https://github.com/purpleidea/mgmt/tree/master/lang/core) packages.
+The built-in functions can be present in the global scope or provided by one of the [core](https://github.com/purpleidea/mgmt/tree/master/lang/core) modules.
 Most of the functions are [pure](https://en.wikipedia.org/wiki/Pure_function), although there are a few inconsequential exceptions.
 A brilliant programmer friend of mine believes that the literature might refer to this model as:
 "imperative shell, functional core".
 I'm not entirely acquainted with how